quevivasbien/quevivasbien.github.io/markdown/the_god_of_wisdom.md

 They had come out from the subsurface into a garden square in the center of a quaint congregation of wooden hovels.
 The square was filled with concentric layers of flowerbeds and walkways, with the elevator in the center alongside another of the cylindrical carved maps.
 It definitely was a map: Ben walked over and began examining it.

 "Yeah, so we're right here; you can see that the map covers the whole Farm -- it's flipped inside out so you don't have to crawl inside to see, you know.
-I've built myself a little Shangri-La not too far from here, which is good cause you pretty much have to walk everywhere you want to go around here."
+I've built myself a little Shangri-La not too far from here, which is good 'cause you pretty much have to walk everywhere you want to go around here."
 Gesturing around at the buildings bordering the square, he continued, "This here's our effort at a little town to welcome the visitors, a bit of a hobby project, really.
 Not too many people live here right now; I think it's mostly for show, to be honest.
 That and to have a place for the tourists that're to too lazy to walk anywhere."

 Ben started walking away from the center of the plaza in the direction that Serĉa decided to call "north" -- it was currently the direction from which he could see the sun shining through the opening in the distance.